paul-wolf/strgen/README.txt

 The binary ``&`` operator causes its operands to be combined and shuffled.
-This addresses the use case for many password requirements, such as, "at least 6 characters where 2 or more are digits".
+This addresses the use case for many password requirements, such as, “at least 6 characters where 2 or more are digits”.
 For
 instance:

 ::